Tableeghi Jamaat in Britain splits into two factions

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The Tableeghi Jamaat has split into two groups in Britain with one faction following Raiwind Markaz, while the other is following Moulana Saad of Nizamuddin in India.
+The Tableeghi Jamaat has split into two groups in Britain with one faction following Raiwind By Markaz, while the other is following Moulana Saad of Nizamuddin in India.

 These differences started in 2015 when the advisory committee -- or shura -- was formed to deal with all important matters including international congregations (also known as aalmi ijtima).
 The followers of Nizamuddin in India refused to accept the decisions of shura and decided to obey only the decision of Maulana Saad of Nizamuddin.